Trains return to the summit

 Cwm Dyli pipeline maintenance

-Walkers on the Miners’ Track between Pen y Pass and Llyn Teyrn this season will have noticed site works and the haul roads laid down to the hydro pipeline which runs from Llyn Llydaw to Cwm Dyli power station.
-This maintenance work (on the concrete supports and ‘saddles’) will take at least a couple of years, though has been suspended over the winter and the contractor has currently moved totally off site.
+Walkers on the Miners’ Track between Pen y Pass and Llyn Teyrn will have noticed site works and the haul roads laid down to the hydro pipeline which runs from Llyn Llydaw to Cwm Dyli power station.
+This maintenance work (on the concrete supports and ‘saddles’) will take at least a couple of years, and after moving off-site over the winter, the contractor is now restarting works again.

 Bwlch Maesgwm loop path upgrade

-The Right of Way directly linking the bottom of the Llanberis Path to the Bwlch Maesgwm bridleway is currently being considerably upgraded and improved.
+The Right of Way directly linking the bottom of the Llanberis Path to the Bwlch Maesgwm bridleway has recently been considerably upgraded and improved.
 To see more about this route and this specific section, see our Bwlch Maesgwm page.